-Purchasers, as well as existing stockholders, may experience significant dilution as a result of offerings of our shares of Class A common stock.
+Purchasers, as well as existing stockholders, may experience significant dilution as a result of offerings of shares of our Class A common stock.

-The November 20, 2014 Sales Agreement with CF&Co currently remains in effect with respect to the issuance and sale of up to an aggregate of 20 million shares of our Class A common stock from time to time on a delayed or continuous basis.
-As of February 25, 2015, we have issued and sold an aggregate of approximately 0.8 million shares of Class A common stock under the Sales Agreement, with approximately 19.2 million shares of Class A common stock remaining to be sold under the Agreement.
+The Sales Agreement with CF&Co currently remains in effect to assist us with partner and employee sales of shares of Class A common stock.
+It provides for the issuance and sale of up to an aggregate of 20 million shares of our Class A common stock from time to time on a delayed or continuous basis.
+As of February 9, 2016, we have issued and sold an aggregate of approximately 6.6 million shares of Class A common stock under the Sales Agreement, with approximately 13.4 million shares of Class A common stock remaining to be sold under the Agreement.
 Further, we have an effective shelf registration statement on Form S-4 with respect to the offer and sale of up to an aggregate of 20 million shares of Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
-As of January 31, 2015, we have issued an aggregate of 6.5 million shares of Class A common stock under the Form S-4, all in connection with acquisitions.
+As of February 19, 2016, we have issued an aggregate of 7.7 million shares of Class A common stock under the Form S-4, all in connection with acquisitions.
+In addition, in connection with the conversion of our 8.75% Convertible Senior Notes due April 15, 2015, on April 13, 2015 we issued to Cantor in a private placement 24,042,599 shares of our Class A common stock, and in connection with the JPI Back-End Merger to complete our acquisition of GFI, on January 12, 2016 we issued to the JPI stockholders in a private placement 23,481,192 shares of Class A common stock; in both cases, we filed effective shelf registration statements on Form S-3, registering such shares of Class A common stock for resale.
+Moreover, under our 4.50% Convertible Notes, we are currently obligated to issue up to 16,260,160 shares of Class A common stock upon the conversion of such notes.
 We also have an effective shelf registration statement on Form S-3 pursuant to which we can offer and sell up to an aggregate of 10 million shares of our Class A common stock under our Dividend Reinvestment and Stock Purchase Plan.
-As of January 31, 2015, we have issued approximately 188,100 shares of our Class A common stock under the Plan.
+As of February 25, 2016, we have issued approximately 232,000 shares of our Class A common stock under such Plan.
+We have filed a number of registration statements on Form S-8 pursuant to which we have registered the shares underlying our Long Term Incentive Plan.
+As of December 31, 2015, there were 180.0 million shares remaining for sale under such registration statements.

 Because the sales of shares of our Class A common stock under the Sales Agreements have been made, and any other future sales of our Class A common stock may be made, in privately negotiated transactions or directly into the market at prevailing market prices or at prices related to such prevailing market prices, the prices at which these shares have been sold and may be sold in the future will vary, and these variations may be significant.
-Purchasers of these shares may suffer significant dilution if the price they pay is higher than the price paid by other purchasers of shares of our Class A common stock under the Sales Agreements and any future offerings of our shares of Class A common stock.
+Purchasers of these shares may suffer significant dilution if the price they pay is higher than the price paid by other purchasers of shares of our Class A common stock under the Sales Agreement and any future offerings of our shares of Class A common stock.